 While the 2nd generation Unifi Cloudkey hit the market last year, a lot of Gen1 version have become available on the 2nd hand market.

 Such a small device got me thinking, is this a viable replacement for my old Raspberry Pi B+ that runs my Homebridge setup?
-And so I bought one…
+I found out that I’m not the only one thinking of this idea, and found inspiration in this blogpost.
+And so I bought one!

 The handy thing of the Cloudkey is the fact that you get PoE support out of the box.
 Of course, the latest Raspberry Pi’s have this as well, but getting your hands on a 2nd hand version Cloudkey saves you the investment of a case for the Pi.